datahub-project/datahub/metadata-ingestion/docs/sources/looker/lookml_pre.md

 If that is not possible, read the configuration section and provide an offline specification of the `connection_to_platform_map` and the `project_name`.

+### Ingestion Options

+You have 3 options for controlling where your ingestion of LookML is run.
+- The DataHub UI (recommended for the easiest out-of-the-box experience)
+- As a GitHub Action (recommended to ensure that you have the freshest metadata pushed on change)
+- Using the CLI (scheduled via an orchestrator like Airflow)

+Read on to learn more about these options.

-### Ingestion through UI
+#### Ingestion through UI

-Ingestion using lookml connector is not supported through the UI.
+To ingest LookML metadata through the UI, you must set up a GitHub deploy key using the instructions in the section [above](#optional-create-a-github-deploy-key).
+Once that is complete, you can follow the on-screen instructions to set up a LookML source using the Ingestion page.

+### Ingestion using GitHub Action

-However, you can set up ingestion using a GitHub Action to push metadata whenever your main lookml repo changes.
+You can set up ingestion using a GitHub Action to push metadata whenever your main lookml repo changes.
+The following sample github action file can be modified to emit LookML metadata whenever there is a change to your repository.
+This ensures that metadata is already fresh and up to date.

 #### Sample GitHub Action

 Drop this file into your `.github/workflows` directory inside your Looker github repo.
+You need to set up the following secrets in your GitHub repository to get this workflow to work:
+- DATAHUB_GMS_HOST: The endpoint where your DataHub host is running
+- DATAHUB_TOKEN: An authentication token provisioned for DataHub ingestion
+- LOOKER_BASE_URL: The base url where your Looker assets are hosted (e.g. https://acryl.cloud.looker.com)
+- LOOKER_CLIENT_ID: A provisioned Looker Client ID
+- LOOKER_CLIENT_SECRET: A provisioned Looker Client Secret

 ```
 name: lookml metadata upload
 on:
   push:
-    branches:
-      - main
-    paths-ignore:
-      - "docs/**"
-      - "**.md"
-  pull_request:
     branches:
       - main
     paths-ignore: